 • Normal values

-Less than 5 breathing interruptions per hour of sleep.
+Less than 5 breathing interruptions per sleep hour.

 16-30 breathing interruptions per sleep hour.